Warranty Management - Recovery Process

 Know the compliance requirements of every warranty program

 Keep accurate, real-time warranty records as part of an up-to-date asset service history

 Track status of every claim; re-file if necessary

 Be aware of all warranty terms and expiration dates

 Claim all the reimbursements to which your company is entitled

 Keep in mind that in many instances, you have already paid for warranty protection.
 It is built into the price of the unit or assets, and the component or parts.
 Warranty reimbursement is real money that is waiting for you to claim it and you have a right to do so.

 You owe it to your business to make the most of every dollar spent.
 But you cannot do it alone.
-The TMT Warranty Module from Trimble provides you the technology to manage and capture warranty reimbursement dollars on all of your units or assets.
+The TMT Warranty Recovery add-on from Trimble provides you the technology to manage and capture warranty reimbursement dollars on all of your units or assets.
 Start the process today.